Testing Lambda and the Limits of Cosmography with the Union2.1 Supernova Compilation: Cosmological Parameter Ranges Resulting from the Cosmographic Fits

-The cosmographic study here therefore reveals the dilemma with this current SNe data set, regarding attempts to estimate the jerk parameter to within $\Delta j_{0} \sim 1$ or so.
+This cosmographic study therefore reveals the dilemma when using such data to attempt to estimate the jerk parameter to within $\Delta j_{0} \sim 1$ or so.
 If one sticks to $N = 3$, then one may quote (for example) $j_{0} = j^{3}_\mathrm{L} (y) = -0.95 \pm 0.14$ from the $\ln \{ [ d_\mathrm{L}(z) ] / z \}$ fit, which seems like a fairly tight constraint that strongly excludes $\Lambda$CDM.
-But this result is completely spurious, since if one instead quotes the fit to $\ln \{ [ d_\mathrm{A}(z) ] / z \}$, then the result would be the completely different value, $j_{0} = j^{3}_\mathrm{A} (y) = 2.38 \pm 0.24$.
-The mutual inconsistency of these numbers is due to the great sensitivity of the results to the fitting model chosen, when only three fitting parameters are available for optimization.
-Thus, model-building uncertainty completely trumps the statistical uncertainties quoted in the fit; and reliance upon the latter as being robust would lead to a false confidence in the results for $j_{0}$.
-Going to $N = 6$, on the other hand -- which is what is necessary to get $\Delta _\mathrm{LA} j (y) < 1$ -- increases the statistical uncertainties on $j_{0}$ so much (i.e., $\sigma _{j_{0}} \sim 47$ !), as to make the attempt to get constraints on flat $\Lambda$CDM almost useless.
-And such limitations are not due to the method of cosmography, per se, but come from inherent limitations in the data set, itself.
+But this result is completely spurious, since if one instead quoted the fit to $\ln \{ [ d_\mathrm{A}(z) ] / z \}$, then the result would have the completely different value, $j_{0} = j^{3}_\mathrm{A} (y) = 2.38 \pm 0.24$.
+The mutual inconsistency of these numbers is due to the great sensitivity of the results to the fitting model chosen, when only three parameters are available for optimization.
+Thus model-building uncertainty completely trumps the statistical uncertainties quoted in such fits, and leads to a false confidence in the results for $j_{0}$.
+Going to $N = 6$, on the other hand -- which ensures the fitting-model-independence of the results (i.e., $\Delta _\mathrm{LA} j ^{6} (y) < 1$) -- increases the statistical uncertainties on $j_{0}$ so much ($\sigma _{j_{0}} \sim 47$), that the constraints on flat $\Lambda$CDM from the cosmographic fit are very robust but extremely weak.